 - Applicable entry fees and services of local English speaking guides.

-- Transport, ferry travel and field trips as indicated.
+- Transport, internal flights and field trips as indicated.

 - Touring by comfortable and modern coach.